64 of the Coolest Weapons in History

 The Coolest Bow Weapons in History

 Bows revolutionized warfare and hunting with their ability to strike from a distance.
-From the English longbow to the Mongol composite bow, these ranged weapons have been pivotal in shaping military strategies and outcomes, making them some of the coolest weapons in history.
+From the English longbow to the Japanese longbow (yumi), these ranged weapons have been pivotal in shaping military strategies and outcomes, making them some of the coolest weapons in history.

 Longbow